We do three things.

 Investors do not have the time or the energy for unstructured, meandering explorations of your strategy, however exciting or game-changing you think the strategy is.

-They need to understand very quickly what you do, how you do it, and why you’re the best at doing it.
+Investors need to understand very quickly what you do, how you do it, and why you’re the best at doing it.
 If there are any aspects that are unusual or “non-traditional”, you need to point to something exceptional to help investors justify the extra homework.

 Your preparation is what moves investors through the due diligence process and towards the prospect of a commitment.
 You need to focus on the quality of that preparation, and the quality of the conversations that it enables with investors, at every stage.